guoming-dev/computer-science-study-notes/README.md

 ## 📂 Repository Structure

-Currently, I am working on projects from **Python Crash Course (3rd Edition)**.
-More folders will be added as I explore new topics.
+I recently completed the Python portion of my journey using *Python Crash Course (3rd Edition) and have now transitioned into **web development** using *[Colt Steele's Web Developer Bootcamp 2025](https://www.udemy.com/course/the-web-developer-bootcamp/)* course on Udemy.
+A new folder has been added to document this phase.

 ```markdown
 /computer-science-study-notes